Vigil (liturgy): From 11th to 20th century

 The List of Vigils in the Book of Common Prayer differs from that of the Tridentine calendar: the primary difference is that the Book of Common Prayer, instead of having the Tridentine calendar Vigils of St. Laurence (10 August) and of the Blessed Virgin Mary's Assumption (15 August), instead has the Vigils of the Blessed Virgin Mary's Annunciation (25 March) and of Her Purification (2 February).

 In 1879, Pope Leo XIII added to those in the Roman Rite the vigil of the Immaculate Conception, raising the number of vigils to 17.
-In 1955, Pope Pius XII reduced the number to 7, suppressing the vigils of the Immaculate Conception, Epiphany, and All Saints and all vigils of apostles except that of Saints Peter and Paul.
+In 1955, Pope Pius XII reduced the number to 7, suppressing the vigils of the Immaculate Conception, Epiphany, and All Saints and all vigils of apostles except that of Ss.
+Peter and Paul.

-In the 1950s Pope Pius XII instituted a reform of the Easter Vigil, first on an experimental basis, then making it obligatory in 1955.
+In the 1950s, Pope Pius XII instituted a reform of the Easter Vigil, first on an experimental basis, then making it obligatory in 1955.
 Among other changes, he changed the hour of the service from Holy Saturday morning to after sunset in the following night, thus restoring it to something like the original meaning of a Christian vigil service.

 The Code of Rubrics published by his successor Pope John XXIII in 1960 explicitly recognized the altered character of the Easter Vigil, which made no longer applicable to it the definition of "vigil", as the "eve of a feast", that held for vigils since the Middle Ages.
 It declared:

 By "vigil" is understood a liturgical day which precedes some feast and has the nature of a preparation for the feast.

 The Easter vigil, however, since it is not a liturgical day, is celebrated in its own way, as a night watch.

+In the Catholic Church, Pope Paul VI's 1969 motu proprio Mysterii Paschalis made the liturgical day correspond in general to what is generally understood today, running from midnight to midnight, instead of beginning with vespers of the evening before.